OmeirK/E-FTMap-Combined-Benchmark-Set/README.md

 The Astex Set is marked by folders named astex_XX, where XX is the case ID number from the original publication

-The Astex Set was compiled by:
+For the Astex Set, please cite:

 Prakash Chandra Rathi, R. Frederick Ludlow, Richard J. Hall, Christopher W. Murray, Paul N. Mortenson, and Marcel L. Verdonk Journal of Medicinal Chemistry 2017 60 (9), 4036-4046